godpeny/pages/main/src/blog-post.0.md

 d(p,q)={\sqrt {(p_{1}-q_{1})^{2}+(p_{2}-q_{2})^{2}}}
 $$

+### Hot Storage vs Cold Storage
+Hot storage is for data you need fast or access frequently.
+Cold storage is typically used for data you rarely need.
+To achieve the necessary rapid data access, hot storage is often housed in hybrid or tiered storage environments.
+The hotter the service, the more it embraces cutting-edge technologies, including the latest drives, fastest transport protocols, and geographical proximity to clients or multiple regions.
+However, the resource-intensive nature of hot storage warrants a premium, and leading cloud data storage providers like Microsoft’s Azure Hot Blobs and AWS S3 reflect this reality.
+Cold cloud storage systems prioritize durability and cost-effectiveness over real-time data manipulation capabilities.
+Services like Amazon Glacier and Google Coldline take this approach, offering slower retrieval and response times than their hot storage counterparts.
+Lower performing and less expensive storage environments, both on-premises and in the cloud, commonly host cold data.

 ## A.I Related Terminology
 ### Supervised Learning
 Supervised learning (SL) is a paradigm in machine learning where input objects (for example, a vector of predictor variables) and a desired output value (also known as a human-labeled supervisory signal) train a model.